GearHost/Docs/docs/connect-to-a-mssql-database.md

-# Connect to a MSSQL database
+# Connect To a MSSQL Database
 This article covers 3 steps needed to connect to your hosted MSSQL database.

 ### Install SQL Server Management Studio 2016 (SSMS)